kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lab_Writing_Basic_SELECT_Statements_Answers.md

 -- Answer 2: Project Status Summary
 SELECT
     COUNT(*) AS TotalProjects,
-    SUM(CASE WHEN Status = 'Completed' THEN 1 ELSE 0 END) AS CompletedProjects,
+    SUM(CASE WHEN IsActive = 'Completed' THEN 1 ELSE 0 END) AS CompletedProjects,
-    SUM(CASE WHEN Status = 'In Progress' THEN 1 ELSE 0 END) AS InProgressProjects,
+    SUM(CASE WHEN IsActive = 'In Progress' THEN 1 ELSE 0 END) AS InProgressProjects,
-    SUM(CASE WHEN Status = 'On Hold' THEN 1 ELSE 0 END) AS OnHoldProjects,
+    SUM(CASE WHEN IsActive = 'On Hold' THEN 1 ELSE 0 END) AS OnHoldProjects,
-    SUM(CASE WHEN Status = 'Cancelled' THEN 1 ELSE 0 END) AS CancelledProjects,
+    SUM(CASE WHEN IsActive = 'Cancelled' THEN 1 ELSE 0 END) AS CancelledProjects,
-    AVG(CASE WHEN Status = 'Completed' THEN Budget ELSE NULL END) AS AvgCompletedBudget, AVG(CASE WHEN Status = 'In Progress' THEN Budget ELSE NULL END) AS AvgInProgressBudget FROM Projects;
+    AVG(CASE WHEN IsActive = 'Completed' THEN d.Budget ELSE NULL END) AS AvgCompletedBudget, AVG(CASE WHEN IsActive = 'In Progress' THEN d.Budget ELSE NULL END) AS AvgInProgressBudget FROM Projects p;
 ```

 ### Task 4.3: Nested CASE Expressions - Answers